-sac Idle fitting will help you determine if your saddle fits your horse well.
-Yes No 1 Balance The center of the saddle (seat area) should be parallel to the ground while on the horse's back.
-2 Wither Clearance Clearance at the withers should be 2-3 fingers for normal withers, whereas, mutton withers will have more clearance and high withers will have less clearance.
-3 Gullet Channel Width The gullet should be wide enough not to interfere with the spinal processes or musculature of the horse's back (3-5 fingers).
-4 Full Panel Contact The panel should touch the horse's back evenly all the way from front to back; some panels may be designed off the back end to allow the back to come up during engagement.
-5 Billet Alignment The billets should hang towards the girthing area of the horse.
-Gravity will pull your saddle forward if this is not the case.
-6 Saddle Length The shoulder and loin areas should not carry any weight of the saddle and rider.
-Rider weight should be on the saddle support area only.
-7 Saddle Straightness The saddle should not fall off to one side when viewed from back or front.
-The tree points should be behind both scapulae (shoulder blades).
-8 Saddle Tree Angle The panel tree points should be parallel to the shoulder angle to position saddle properly.
-9 Saddle Tree Width The tree width should be wide enough for saddle to fit during the dynamic movement of the horse.
+Yes No 1 .
+Balance : Is the center of the saddle (seat area) parallel to the ground while on the horse's back?
+2 .
+Wither Clearance: Is the clearance all around the withers 2-3 fingers (mutton withers will have more clearance and high withers will have less clearance)?.
+3 .
+Gullet Channel Width: Is the gullet wide enough not to interfere with the spinal processes or musculature of the horse's back (3-5 fingers)?
+4 .
+Full Panel Contact: Does the panel should touch the horse's back evenly all the way from front to back (some panels may be designed off the back end to allow the back to come up during engagement)?
+5 .
+Billet Alignment: Do the billets hang perpendicular towards the girthing area of the horse (gravity will pull your saddle forward if this is not the case)?
+6 .
+Saddle Length: Does your saddle sit in the saddle support area?
+(The SSA is the area between the base of the withers and the 18th thoracic vertebra - where the ribcage ends.
+The shoulder and loin areas should not carry any weight of the saddle and rider)?
+(6 7 .
+Saddle Straightness: Does the saddle fall off to one side when viewed from back or front. (the tree points should be behind the scapulae)?
+0 8 .
+Saddle Tree Angle: Are the panel tree points parallel to the shoulder angle?
+9 .
+Saddle Tree Width: Is the tree wide enough for saddle to fit during dynamic movement of the horse. (the tree pinch at the shoulder and twist during motion)?

 Did you answer No to any of the above?
-Contact us at info@saddlefit4life.com to book your 80-Point Personal On-site Saddle Fit Evaluation to horse and rider.
+Contact us at info@schleese.com to book your 80-Point Saddle Fit Evaluation.